potatoguy947/potatoguy947/README.md

-- 👋 Hi, I’m @potatoguyAE86
+- 👋 Hi, I’m @potatoguy947
-- 👀 I’m interested in hacking .io games
+- 👀 I’m interested in roblox games
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning roblox development
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on roblox
-- 📫 How to reach me discord is potatoguy#9212
+- 📫 How to reach me discord is potatoguy947

 <!---
 potatoguyAE86/potatoguyAE86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.